 - Iron-on protective sheet or parchment paper

-Sometimes it just easier to learn how to make something with a video tutorial.
+Hello, visual learners!
+Sometimes it’s just easier to learn how to make something with a video tutorial.
 You can watch me make these Christmas potholders below.
+Feel free to follow along and make it with me!

 Can’t watch the video or missed some of the steps?
 Then just keep reading for the step-by-step instructions.

-Start by using the cut file (click here to access) to cut your pieces from glitter heat transfer vinyl.
-Be sure to mirror the mats before cutting and cut with the good side down on your mat.
+Don’t forget to mirror the mats before cutting them.
+Cut with the good side down on your mat.
 You can read more about the basics of cutting iron-on here.
-Once cut, you will need to weed away all excess from around your design as well as the centers of letters.

-Remove all but one color as we are going to press one at a time.
-You can find the time and temperature for your EasyPress on the Cricut Heat Guide here.
+If you need a little support, you can find the time and temperature for your EasyPress on the Cricut Heat Guide here.

-Place the next color on the potholder in place.
-Then return the protective sheet that you just removed.
-This will help protect your iron-on material.
+Place the protective sheet that you just removed on top of it to help protect your iron-on material.

 Press then remove all of the liners to reveal your design.

-Continue this process for all of the colors of iron-on.
-Once all colors have been pressed, turn the potholder over and press from the back according to the directions on the heat guide.
+Follow the same process for all of the colors of iron-on.
+Once you have pressed all the colors in the design, turn the potholder over and press from the back according to the directions on the heat guide.

-Then your Christmas potholders are done and ready for use or to give as a gift.
+Ta-da!
+Your Christmas potholders are done and ready to use or give as a gift (and they make awesome small gift ideas!).

 You can definitely make these in other colors and even other designs as well.
 Our free baking spirits bright SVG would actually be perfect for this project.